intergalacticspacehighway/accessibility-testing-utils/Readme.md

 - This will make `src` of all the images an invalid string.
 - Even though tools like Lighthouse makes sure image has a valid alt attribute, but it's better to test it manually.
 - [Watch this](https://www.youtube.com/watch?v=XCa6U1BllCY) to know why this is important.
+- PS - Hello world image is a bad alt text.
+(Image text is redundant here)

 ### Usage